 There’s probably other brands of Thai tea mixes to buy, but this is the one we first tried it with and it was a success.

-If you don’t have Thai tea mix, then you can certainly use black tea.
+Using black tea bags instead of the Thai tea mix: If you don’t have Thai tea mix or you prefer not to have the yellow food dye in the mix, then you can certainly use black tea.
 We also tested another version with pekong black tea bags and the flavor was still great.
 Only thing missing was the brilliant orange color and the subtle hint of sweet vanilla.

-Either way, find your way into the kitchen or store to buy the Thai tea mix and make yourself a big batch asap.
+Either way, find your way into the kitchen to make yourself a batch of this restaurant style thai iced tea that’s homemade.
+Make yourself a big batch asap.
 We’re not joking.
 Make this now and let us know what you think.
 And remember, make it your own and play with the different levels of sweetness and creaminess.

 Thanks Auntie Chung for the homemade Thai iced tea inspiration.